What’s done is done….. a years work?

 Then a busy week getting my final modules together for uni this year.
 No exhibition to do so just trying to pull all my background work together to tell a story.
 Now I’ve decided I need to take time out I am getting more into everything!
 Think it’s called being less stressed.
 Really wish I could keep going.
 I do have a cunning plan ( watch this space!
 I have news Sarah. ) Spent a whole day prepping screens and hot pressing fabrics..
 Great.
 No photos here, as left screens and my portfolio at uni will post next time.
 Another day spent screen printing and being experimental…..have been learning how to transfer my images to a screen using photocopies of my work…love the process.
 Have screen printed before but not using my own photo screened images.
 I love it!
 Been experimenting with different dyes..don’t need to worry about colour fastness as not intending to wash so interesting to see what happens to the surface of the material.
 Was really scared to just go for it on the beautiful silk but in the end I bit the bullet and just went for it…want to but my own screens now…got to sell some stuff on eBay to fund….so worth it!!
 Have nearly forgotten I have lost one of my jobs!

-The facilities are really are amazing and it’s great to actually have the time to take advantage! image image
+The facilities are really are amazing and it’s great to actually have the time to take advantage!

-Also managed to make some frames….image image Now trying to see if stitch works on top of the silk or if I leave it alone….this is what I did with some extra bits I put onto painted calico the detail is lovely..the photos are sadly notimage
+Now trying to see if stitch works on top of the silk or if I leave it alone….this is what I did with some extra bits I put onto painted calico the detail is lovely..the photos are sadly not

 By the way Alison Hulme acrylic wax did not do the business although it did produce some interest interesting effects… ..just not the ones I wanted!!